Episodes: 80 (half-hour).

 Will the Roses ever reclaim their status and fortune, or are they in Schitt’s Creek to stay?
 Will Schitt’s Creek change them more than they change it?
 Stay tuned.

 What do you think?
 Do you like the Schitt’s Creek TV series?
-Should this TV show be ending or be renewed for a seventh season on Pop?
+Should this TV show have ended or been renewed for a seventh season on Pop?